Plum Chutney with Pork

 - 1 cup coarsely chopped peeled peaches

-- With a mortar and pestle, combine the garlic, lemon peel, salt, cardamom and ginger.
+- With a mortar and pestle, combine the garlic, lemon zest, salt, cardamom and ginger.
 Add oil; mix to form a paste.
 Spread over pork.
 Cover and refrigerate for 1 hour.

 - For chutney, in a saucepan, saute onion in butter for 2 minutes.
 Stir in the salt, ginger and cardamom.
 Cook and stir for 1-2 minutes or until onion is tender.
 Stir in the water, raisins, orange juice, sugar and vinegar.
 Bring to a boil.
 Reduce heat; cover and simmer for 10 minutes.
 Stir in plums; cover and simmer for 5-7 minutes or until plums are tender.
 Add peaches; simmer, uncovered, for 5 minutes or until peaches are tender.

 - Place tenderloins on a broiler pan coated with cooking spray.
 Broil for 9 minutes.
-Turn; broil 9 minutes longer or until a meat thermometer reads 160°.
+Turn; broil 9 minutes longer or until a thermometer reads 160°.
 Let stand for 5 minutes before slicing.
 Serve with chutney.
-Yield: 6 servings.